 Gay and lesbian life in Stockholm is like the city itself: easily accessible, hugely fun, highly varied, warm, and welcoming.
-Over the years, Stockholm has emerged as one of the world’s favorite gay and lesbian destinations, winning awards and topping Where to go-lists across the planet.
+Over the years, Stockholm has emerged as one of the world’s favorite LGTBQI+ destinations, winning awards and topping Where to go-lists across the planet.

-Want to find LGBTQ+ -friendly restaurants and bars?
+Want to find LGBTQI+ -friendly restaurants and bars?
 Check out our guide here!

-Looking for The LGBTQ+ clubs and events?
+Looking for The LGBTQI+ clubs and events?
 See what's coming up in our guide!

 LGBT Progress in Sweden